alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 2. **Data retention settings** – in free tier GA4 properties, data retention is 2 months by default and can be extended to 14 months.
 Check under:
    Admin > Data collection and modification > Data retention
 3. **Processing time** – longer date ranges may take more time to process.
-4. **Sampling** – longer date ranges increase the likelihood of sampled results in the free tier.
+4. **Sampling** – longer date ranges increase the likelihood of sampled results.
 See "Handling sampled results" below.

 ## Exporting data